yw326/Circular-Repeats-Postprocessing/README.md

 The goal of this small python program is to process the result from https://github.com/yw326/MicroDNA_Detection.
 More specifically it
 * filters out the microDNA pairs that has a tandem repeat percentage above a certain predefined threshold.
+* write the results in specified output files.
-* collect general information on the microDNA pairs found: average GC content, length distribution, and percentage of microDNA with microhomology (2-15 length).
+* collect general information on the microDNA pairs found: average GC content, length distribution, and percentage of microDNA with microhomology (2 length).

 ## Getting Started